About the project

 - Reduced contaminants entering the lakes

-- Improved habitat for aquatic life such as fish and invertebrates
+- Improved habitat for lake aquatic life such as fish and invertebrates

 - The full efficiency of the system has been difficult to monitor due to flooding and large contamination events in November 2016 and January 2017.

-- Monitoring will continue until June 2018, after which the overall cost effectiveness of the solution will be assessed.
+- Monitoring by Manaaki Whenua continued until June 2018, after which the overall effectiveness and cost of the solution was assessed.

 - Pics of further sediment traps installed May 2018 here